 Who was Toromana?
 Ans.
 Name the high ranking officials of Gupta Empire.
 Ans.
-Name the Gupta kings who performed Asvamedha yagna.
+Name the Gupta kings who Name the book which explained the causes for performed Asvamedha yagna. the lunar and solar eclipses.
 Ans.
-Name the book which explained the causes for the lunar and solar eclipses.
 Ans.
 Name the first Gupta king to find a place on coins.
-Ans.
 Which was the main source of information to know about the Samudragupta's reign?
 Ans.
-Harsha was the worshipper of in the beginning.
 Ans.
-University reached its fame during Harsha period.
+Harsha was the worshipper University reached its fame during of in the beginning.
+Harsha period.
+Ans.
 Ans.